 - N782 - Alert: Patient is a Medicaid/ Qualified Medicare Beneficiary.
 Review your records for any wrongfully collected coinsurance.
 This amount may be billed to a subsequent payer.

-On October 2, Change Request 9911 modified the Medicare Remittance Advice (RA) for Qualified Medicare Beneficiary (QMB) claims to identify QMB patients and reflect zero cost-sharing liability.
+On October 2, CR 9911 modified the Medicare Remittance Advice (RA) for Qualified Medicare Beneficiary (QMB) claims to identify QMB patients and reflect zero cost-sharing liability.
 This change resulted in unanticipated issues for providers, states, and other secondary payers who are used to seeing Medicare deductible and coinsurance amounts in specific fields on the RA.
 Beginning December 8, CMS systems will revert back to the previous display of patient responsibility for QMBs on RAs.
 You may want to hold QMB claims and submit them after December 8.
 See the QMB Program webpage for more information.